GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 ## **Project Summary**

 This project represents a shift from manual, error-prone data handling to a Fully Automated Unified Fine-Tuning Pipeline.
 By transitioning from standard Convolutional Neural Networks (CNNs) to a Vision Transformer (ViT) architecture, this system classifies soil moisture levels (0–10) with 98% accuracy.
-The core innovation lies in the automated synchronization of 7 disparate datasets, including Infrared (IR), Ultraviolet (UV), and Standard Spectrum, to create a robust model that identifies moisture signatures invisible to the human eye.
+The core innovation lies in the automated synchronization of 7 disparate datasets, including Infrared (IR), Ultraviolet (UV), and Standard Spectrum, to create a robust model that identifies soil moisture signatures invisible to the human eye.

 ### **The Logic**